A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: The NPDo Framework

 \begin{proof} See appendix~\ref{sec:Proof4NPDoCVG}. \end{proof}

-In the case when objective function $f$ is right-unitarily invariant, Theorem~\ref{thm:cvg4SCF4NPDo'}(c) is clearly not applicable.
-In such a case, computing $\cR(P_*)$ is the ultimate goal because each maximizer $P_*$ is really a representative from the orbit $\{P_*Q\,:\,Q\in\bbO^{k\times k}\}$.
-Given $Q\in\bbR^{n\times k}$, let $g(P)=f(PQ)$.
+In the case when objective function $f$ is right-unitarily invariant, assumption (c2) of Theorem~\ref{thm:cvg4SCF4NPDo'}(c) clearly does not hold.
+In such a case, computing $\cR(P_*)$ may be the ultimate goal because each maximizer $P_*$ is really a representative from the orbit $\{P_*Q\,:\,Q\in\STM{k}{k}\}$.
+Given $Q\in\bbR^{k\times k}$, let $g(P)=f(PQ)$.
 It can be verified that